Jaaron0606/racquetball-flex-league-app/README.md

   * protect routes with middleware

 - [ ] Deploy and set up league to start

-Ask James:
-  * What is the 'players' route for?
-  * Do we need the HomeController and associated route anymore?
-  *

 Future:
   * Matches by league (current league default)